davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 50pts.
+This assignment will be graded out of a total of 65pts.

-[5pts] stringRepeat() is properly implemented.
-It returns the product of two given ints.
+[10pts] runningSum() is properly implemented.
+It returns the sum of all numbers between
-It works with negative inputs.
+low and high, inclusive.
+If low is greater than high, then you should exchange those
+values.

+[10pts] collatz() is properly implemented.
+It prints out the collatz sequence from the
+given positive integer n to 1.

 [10pts] hammingDistance() is properly implemented.
 It returns the number of spots where
 two strings differ.